solaeus/dust/README.md

 Bit   | Description
 ----- | -----------
 0-4   | Operation code
-5     | Flag indicating if the B argument is a constant 6     | Flag indicating if the C argument is a constant 7     | D field (boolean)
+5     | Flag indicating if the B field is a constant
+6     | Flag indicating if the C field is a constant
+7     | D field (boolean)
 8-15  | A field (unsigned 8-bit integer)
 16-23 | B field (unsigned 8-bit integer)